 Doing this eventually lead to music venues, bands, and labels asking if I wanted to be paid for the work I was doing.
 I then eventually moved to New York City and the illustrator and chair of my graduate school, Marshall Arisman - asked me why I wasn’t contacting publications, newspapers, and other clients in the same way I was reaching out to punk bands and record labels.
 I began doing just that, and started working with publications, establishments, and companies like The New York Times, The New Yorker, Adult Swim, Quality Eats NYC, Vice, Surfing Magazine, The Washington Post, TEDxKC, Brasserie Dunham, and MIT Technology Review.

-Where did you study and what were some of your first jobs?
 I got my BFA in Illustration from the Columbus College of Art and Design in Columbus, Ohio, I got my MFA in Illustration as Visual Essay from The School of Visual Arts (SVA) in New York City, and I am currently getting my BA in English/Writing from The University of Central Missouri just outside of Kansas City, Missouri.

 I hated going to high school and definitely phoned in all of my classes that were not art related.
 I spent most of my time in high school drawing, skateboarding, and frantically doing my homework during homeroom - just before it was due (or not doing it at all).
 But as soon as I got to college that totally changed.
 I began taking art classes, and liberal arts classes like philosophy, writing, and art history and became so obsessed with going to school that I decided to build a career around it.
 I am a Professor of Art and the Program Coordinator for the University of Central Missouri’s Illustration Program.